-With this significant problem in mind, leading IT security and data protection firm Sophos, has published a probing white paper analysing how attackers have created automated kits that use blackhat SEO methods - cynically exploiting tragic and salacious breaking news stories - to subvert legitimate websites for personal gain.
+With this significant problem in mind, leading IT security and data protection firm Sophos, has published a probing white paper analyzing how attackers have created automated kits that use blackhat SEO methods - cynically exploiting tragic and salacious breaking news stories - to subvert legitimate websites for personal gain.

 In the past the deaths of celebrities such as Michael Jackson, Boyzone's Stephen Gately and Natasha Richardson, and the marital problems of Sandra Bullock have all provided rich attractive content for hackers trying to take advantage of trending news stories.